sframe-wg/sframe/draft-ietf-sframe-enc.md

 SHOULD change their keys when new clients joins or leaves the call for forward secrecy and post compromise security.

-## Authentication tag length

-The cipher suites defined in this draft use short authentication tags for encryption, however it can easily support other ciphers with full authentication tag if the short ones are deemed insecure.

 ## Replay

 The handling of replay is out of the scope of this document.
 However, senders